Cochlear Implants

 • Report any perceived change in hearing to an audiologist or a physician, as indicated.

-• Use the device accessories and/or hearing assistive technologies correctly.
+• Use the device accessories and/or hearing assistive technologies as instructed.

 Aural (Re)Habilitation